bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

    Said another way, the principle is that left-hand sides can be fallible, and have no side-effects as they execute; right-hand sides, in contrast, are infallible.
-This simplifies the control flow and makes reasoning about side-effects (especially with respect to external Rust actions) easier.
+This simplifies the control flow and makes reasoning about side effects (especially with respect to external Rust actions) easier.

 This will become more clear as we look at how Rust interfaces are